Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can sanitize it by draining thinned bleach through the tube to flush the line.
-Or you can get a new tube.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s dirty, you can sanitize it by flowing diluted bleach through the tube to clean the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Interstate Heating & Air Conditioning can make your equipment more efficient and help it last longer.
-We also provide handy service agreements, so you won’t forget to plan your routine service!
+Annual air conditioner maintenance from Interstate Heating & Air Conditioning can make your unit more efficient and help it last longer.
+We also offer handy service agreements, so you won’t forget to book your regular tune-up!